lambdaclass/concrete/ROADMAP.md

 every major stage states and checks its invariants, new syntax cannot bypass walker coverage, production/verification/test paths use the same composed pipeline unless explicitly justified, and pipeline debugging/reporting can explain where a fact was introduced or lost.
+Cacheable stage boundaries also emit structured producer validation records and a versioned chain contract, without claiming independent certification.

 Design rule for this phase: borrow the useful workflow lessons from Zig, Rust, Odin, SPARK, and Lean, but not their hidden ambiguity.
 Concrete should keep